 2. Board Seats and Advisory Roles

-Compensation varies widely.
-Independent directors at public companies might receive $200,000 to $400,000 annually in cash and equity.
-Private company boards pay less but can include meaningful equity upside.
-Advisory arrangements typically involve 0.1% to 0.5% equity, depending on the stage and level of involvement.
+Pay ranges widely.
+Public company board seats might bring in $200,000 to $400,000 a year in cash and stock.
+Private boards pay less but can carry real equity upside.
+Advisory setups tend to involve 0.1% to 0.5% equity, depending on the stage and the time commitment of the role.

 The danger is underestimating the commitment.
 A board seat at a growing company demands real attention, and multiple board seats can become a full-time job in disguise.
 One or two meaningful engagements beat five superficial ones.